 This medication cannot be used in pregnant women or those just after delivery, in patients with a stroke or blood clot in history, circulation problems, vaginal bleeding, hormone-related cancer, liver disease or liver cancer, circulation problems, abnormal vaginal bleeding, migraine headaches, a heart valve disorder, severe high blood pressure, jaundice caused by birth control pills in history.

 There are drugs which can interact with Alesse.
-Inform your doctor about all prescribed and over-the counter medications, herbal products and food supplements you use and especially about theophylline (Respbid, Theo-Dur), acetaminophen (Tylenol) or ascorbic acid (vitamin C), prednisolone (Orapred), St. John's wort, seizure medications, cyclosporine (Gengraf, Neoral, Sandimmune), a barbiturate sedatives, HIV or AIDS medications, and antibiotics.
+Inform your doctor about all prescribed and over-the-counter medications, herbal products and food supplements you use and especially about theophylline (Respbid, Theo-Dur), acetaminophen (Tylenol) or ascorbic acid (vitamin C), prednisolone (Orapred), St. John's wort, seizure medications, cyclosporine (Gengraf, Neoral, Sandimmune), barbiturate sedatives, HIV or AIDS medications, and antibiotics.

-If you skipped intake of two or more pills, you may not have a monthlies during this month.
+• If you skipped intake of two or more pills, you may not have monthlies during this month.
 If you miss a period for two months in a row you might be pregnant.

-If you miss any reminder pills, throw the missed pills away and return to your schedule.
-The most expected overdose symptoms of this medication are vomiting, nausea, and vaginal bleeding.
+• If you miss any reminder pills, throw the missed pills away and return to your schedule.

 Store at room temperature between 20-25 C (68-77 F).
 Store away from moisture, heat, and sunlight.
 It is not recommended to store in a bathroom and places available for children.